 We’ve developed a video and flowchart to help you to work out which level of risk management your event requires.

 Events risk assessments

 Follow the links to access risk assessments and all supporting documents for each type of event you are organising.

-You must not guess the level of risk management needed - wait for training in your area or ask for help.
+You must not guess the level of risk management needed - ask for help.

 Back to our risk management system